 Source: CAR Calculations.
 Dublin Airport submissions.
-This Chart was updated as per Varied Determination following Appeals Panel.

 - 3.12 We carried out a detailed review of the cost of capital.
 We decided that Dublin Airport should earn 4.22% on investments while its latest request was for 5.8%.
 This difference amounts to €0.43 per passenger. - 3.13 Our position is that Dublin Airport can become more efficient and the difference between the money requested and the amount we have decided to provide for operating costs is €0.49 per passenger. - 3.14 Dublin Airport does not think it will generate as much commercial revenue in each year as we suggest.
-As commercial revenue offsets airport charges, it is Dublin Airport's view that we have applied too great a corresponding reduction, driving a difference equal to €0.46 per passenger. - 3.15 Passenger numbers are an important component of the price.
+As commercial revenue offsets airport charges, it is Dublin Airport's view that we have applied too great a corresponding reduction, driving a difference equal to €0.46 per passenger.

+14 The chart provides an indication of financial impacts rather than a precise calculation as effects can impact on each other.

+3.15 Passenger numbers are an important component of the price.
 If there is a fixed sum of money to be recovered, spreading this across fewer passengers leads to a higher price.
-Dublin

-16 The chart provides an indication of financial impacts rather than a precise calculation as effects can impact on each other.

-Airport's forecast provides for 32.9m passengers in 2020 increasing to 36.1m in 2024 (a 2% growth rate).
+Dublin Airport's forecast provides for 32.9m passengers in 2020 increasing to 36.1m in 2024 (a 2% growth rate).
 Our assessment is that the 2020 figure should be 34m rising to 38.1m in 2024 (a 3% growth rate).
 The difference between what Dublin Airport has asked for and what we consider reasonable is €0.40 per passenger.